 Planning for the shade spots in your garden can seem challenging.
 We all have that area in the garden that gets neglected because we just don’t know what to do with it.
 I like a good challenge, and I’m hoping that we can discover some solutions for you here.

-I don’t know about you but I get excited when spring comes and I start to see all the garden centre’s open.
+I don’t know about you but I get excited when spring comes and I start to see all the garden centre’s open with fresh new plants and planters.
 When is comes to your garden, just like anything, it is important to have a plan.
 Do some research, know what you like, this will give you a lot more confidence when you start shopping for your projects.